spxflow logo

 self service dashboard

-EE sell to consumer, small business and large organisations. eSIM’s rise meant a change in shipping, activation and management.
+EE sells to consumers, SME, and large organisations.
+The rise of eSIM led to changes in shipping, activation, and management.

 the brief